Crochet Bean Stitch

 - Versatile for Projects: The bean stitch can be used for a wide variety of projects, from blankets and scarves to bags and washcloths.
 My favorite is a simple cowl worked entirely with these “slanted Puff Stitches.”

-Step-by-Step Guide to Crocheting the Bean Stitch Swatch Tutorial
+How to Crochet the Bean Stitch (Step-by-Step)

-- Yarn needle for weaving in ends.
+- Yarn needle – For weaving in ends

 Abbreviations